EXCLUSIVE-Foreign banks face bigger capital bill under draft EU plan

 APPROPRIATE SCOPE

-The more drastic decision to force the branch to become a subsidiary has been a last resort, but some member states say the current system is too cumbersome.
+The decision to force branches to become subsidiaries has been a last resort, and some member states say the current system is too cumbersome.

 "Scope of systemic importance assessment and of the eventual joint decision seem unclear and exhibit apparent inconsistencies," the document said.